 Adjust the two bolts that hold down the panel in the front center.
 These allow you to adjust up and down, adjust them all the way so you can pull the panels farther down when you flip the handles over.

 The Wrangler door and windshield sealing properties are poor.
 Unfortunately, this makes them susceptible to leaks when driving in rain and excessive wind noise.
 The door seals can be drastically improved.
 They are very thin.
-The dated structural design also has a few flaws which creates insulation and sound deadening issues.
+The dated structural design also has a few flaws which create insulation and sound deadening issues.
 Outside noises are clearly audible, even when stationary due to the large gaps between panels.

 A quick DIY test would be to tape up the door and the window frame from the outside.
-This is just a test, so you’ll need to enter form the passenger side and climb over.
+This is just a test, so you’ll need to enter from the passenger side and climb over.
 The purpose of the tape sealing is only to isolate which section of the front the noises are coming from.
 Once you’ve identified the exact location, you can apply your own DIY foam sealing or electrical tape down the door channel.
 Don’t rule out the fact that your door might need adjustment.

 It’s always recommended to visit your dealership first for a diagnosis.
 Unfortunately, it’s a well-known fact that certain dealerships are a bit reluctant to investigate or do anything about it.
-I guess the level of support, in this regard varies from dealer to dealer.
+I guess the level of support, in this regard, varies from dealer to dealer.

 When driving a square vehicle like a Jeep Wrangler or a Land Rover Defender, you should expect a little wind noise at high speeds.
 You should, however, experience low to moderate wind noise while traveling less than 55m, unless it’s a very windy day.
 If you have unusual wind noise, just keep searching for the source and you’ll find the issue.